 Hello, my friends.
-The darkest hour is about to fall upon New Gotham, but our trio of street-tough heroines are looking to protects its streets through their exquisite combination of intellect and toughness.
+The darkest hour is about to fall upon New Gotham, but our trio of street-tough heroines are looking to protects its streets through their exquisite combination of sharp intellect and physical fighting prowess.
 As such, I welcome you to the final chapter of my series overview concerning the short-lived series known as…

 Following the opening credits, we shift over to a restaurant as Barbara is having dinner with Wade and his parents.
 After a brief discussion about Wade’s decision to become a teacher, the focus is then shifted over to Babs’ fake job of an online gourmet baker.
 Just then, Dinah contacts her about the Delphi System detecting “a suspicious death” as Gordon excuses herself.
 Redmond informs her about Joey’s body being discovered and that he was in town for the New Gotham High Reunion.
 As Barbara informs her that she’s on her way, she overhears Wade’s mother telling her son about her serious doubts with his relationship, even describing her as “not normal”.